kevgo/text-runner/README.md

 - diff images in the documentation against screen output
 - gather complex data from tables, bullet point lists, as well as plain text in any human language.

-An example is the documentation you are reading right now, which is verified for correctness by TextRunner.

 ## How it works